wagenrace/license_scanner/README.md

 ![](readme_files/demo.gif)

+## 0.4 update

+[X] drop setuptools as requirements
+[ ] Support SPDX logic
+[ ] Add support all licenses in top 1000 most downloaded packages [ ] Add integration tests for python 3.10 till 3.14 for windows and linux (maybe mac)

 ## Check within you pipeline

 You can make your pipeline fail if a project does not have the correct licenses.